Albicoccus: History and classification

 Albicoccus is known from the holotype specimen, collection number BMNH In.
 20155(2), which along a limoniid and a psychodid fly, are inclusions in a transparent chunk of Burmese amber.

 As of 2004, the type insect was part of the amber collections housed at the British Museum of Natural History, London, England.
 The amber specimen was recovered from deposits exposed in the Hukawng Valley of Kachin State, Myanmar.
 Burmese amber has been radiometrically dated using U-Pb isotopes, yielding an age of approximately 99 million years old, close to the Albian – Cenomanian boundary.

 The holotype was first studied by paleoentomologist and coccid researcher Jan Koteja, of the Agricultural University of Kraków.
 Kotejas 2004 type description of the family, genus and species was published in the Journal of Systematic Palaeontology.
 He coined the specific epithet dimai to honor the Russian paleoentomologist and hemipteran researcher Dmitri (Dima) Shcherbakov, who assisted Koteja with fossil coccid research.

-The family name is a derivative of the genus name Albicoccus, its self a derivation of Albian, the age of the amber deposits, and "coccus" a common genus name suffix for scale insects.
+The family name is a derivative of the genus name Albicoccus, itself a derivation of Albian, the age of the amber deposits, and "coccus" a common genus name suffix for scale insects.